Wolf Bargain/Money(12 things you need to know about Japan)

 (The company was subjected to a recent privatisation offer by KDDI for ¥10360.
 The stock perk my interest after my visit)

 6.)
 A three-stars hotel costs somewhere between SGD $150-$220, around ¥20,000 a night in Nagoya and Tokyo.
-One small culture shock, there was that no bottled water provided in most hotels we stayed as the Japanese believe their tap water is clean enough for drinking.
+One small culture shock, there was no bottled water provided in most hotels we stayed as the Japanese believe their tap water is clean enough for drinking.
 It is also their effort to cut plastic waste.
-Thrash bins is not widely available, everyone are supposed to take care of their thrash till they reach home.
+Thrash bins are not widely available, everyone is supposed to take care of their thrash till they reach home.
 The upside, you get an amazingly clean city even in touristy areas.

 (Roynet hotel owned by Daiwa House in Nagoya)